-- 23. Section 1(2) purports to apply the draft law to the "whole of Pakistan".
+- 24. Section 1(2) purports to apply the draft law to the "whole of Pakistan".
 However, Pakistan has a federal system of government, with law-making powers divided between the Federal and Provincial Governments, such that is arguable whether the Federal Government has the power to pass a law on the right to information which attempts to cover provincial bodies.
 This view is supported by constitutional practice evinced in federations such as Canada, Australia and the United States, each of which has separate access laws for states and the federal government.
-In practice, enabling access to information is usually considered an incidental matter in relation to the specific subject matter listed in a constitution.
-Thus, even though access to information is not specifically mentioned in any of the lists setting out the law-making powers of the Federal and Provincial Governments, arguably it is an issue which is simply incidental to those powers, such that each government has competence to pass its own law to provide access to information in relation to subjects over which it has specific law-making power. - 24.
+Conversely however, the Central Government of India passed a national right to information law which covers central government and state government agencies.
+Notably, some provincial governments have already stated their intention to pass provincial access to information laws.
+It is recommended that specific legal advice be obtained as to the constitutionality of passing a right to information law to cover all of Pakistan. - 25.
 It is positive that s.1(3) requires the Act to come into force "forthwith".
 Some laws have not specified a date on which the law will come into force, with the result that the law has been on the books for months or even years without further action being taken to implement it.
 Consideration could be given to allowing a short period after passage of the Act to enable bodies covered by the Act to prepare for implementation.
-Experience suggests a maximum limit of 1 year between passage of the law and implementation should be sufficient (see Mexico for a good example).
+Experience suggests a maximum limit of one year between passage of the law and implementation should be sufficient.
+(For example, Mexico allowed one year for implementation and India allowed 120.)